buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_2_Fund_Contract_Set_Prize.md

 In this case, it's checking if `prizeAmount <= address(this).balance`.
 Here, `address(this).balance` is the **balance of the contract itself.**

-Why? **Well, for us to send Ethereum to someone, our contract needs to have Ethereum on it.**
+Why? **Well, for us to send Ether to someone, our contract needs to have Ether on it.**

 How this works is when we first deploy the contract, we "fund" it :).
 So far, we've **never** funded our contract!!
 It's always been worth 0 ETH.
-That means our contract can't send people Ethereum because it **simply doesn't have any**!
+That means our contract can't send people Ether because it **simply doesn't have any**!
 We'll cover funding in the next section!

 What's cool about